-Designed to lock in odors, diaper pails provide a convenient, albeit temporary, home for your little one’s messy nappies, allowing you to dump and go without having to put up with that household ode de diaper.
-But is a pricy, purpose-made diaper pail really worth the cost?
+Designed to lock in odors, diaper pails provide a convenient, albeit temporary, home for your little one’s messy nappies—allowing you to dump and go without having to put up with that household eau de diaper.
+However, is a pricy, purpose-made diaper pail really worth the cost?
 Do you really need one for your nursery?
 To find out, we put one of the most popular models to the test.

 The Diaper Genie